On 25 March 2020, the Council received information that the Government are increasing LHA rates effective from 06 April 2020 due to COVID-19.

 How much will I actually get?

-The LHA rates are the maximum benefit you can receive, no matter how much the rent actually is.
+The LHA rates are the maximum benefit you can receive.
 Remember that LHA is a means tested benefit and that you may get less than the maximum allowance.
 This will depend on the money you have coming in and any savings you have.

 If the rent is more than the allowance you receive, you will have to pay the difference or look for alternative accommodation.